 Hats have been around forever, we have seen new styles and trends come and go and come back.
 We must remember that everything is popular at least two times (check the facts) that is why we may feel nostalgic when we see our favorite television show becoming a new movie; it’s like that.

 Again, this task has a lot to do with your brand and your customer.
 This will help influence which route to go when choosing a hat style to apply your branding to (we’ll get to that later).

-Here are some of the hottest styles right now:
+Here are some of the hottest styles for creating custom hats right now: